-[&]quot;in comparison with twin tube tunnels, a single bore double track tunnel is relatively high.
+&quot;in comparison with twin tube tunnels, a single bore double track tunnel is relatively high.
 As a result, in the event of a fire, the plume of smoke and hot combustion gases will rise to a higher level so that it will take longer for the smoke to descend to the level of evacuating passengers.
 This provides more time for passengers to evacuate under the smoke layer.
 Consequently the conditions are more tenable in single bore double track tunnels than in smaller bore twin tube tunnels allowing the greater distance of 1000m between emergency exits to be adopted.
 The option exists to construct cross passages to other transportation system tunnels (eg road and subway tunnels) if these exist or are planned in the locality".

-Clause of the TSI Characteristics Evolution from the TSI 2014 Reason for the evolution Comment 4.2.1.7 Fire fighting points (replaced by Evacuation and rescue points) For consecutive tunnels to be considered as two tunnels, the separation in open air shall be longer than 'the maximum length of the train' Clarification that it's the maximum length of the 'passenger train' that should be considered Freight trains carrying no passenger, they should not be considered for rules on evacuation.
+Clause of the TSI Characteristics Evolution from the TSI 2014 Reason for the evolution Comment 4.2.1.6 Escape walkway The height of the walkway shall be at top-of-rail level or higher The height of the walkway shall be at bottom of rail level or higher The top of rail level resulted from errors in translations and did not reflect the actual situation Keeping the 'top of rail' requirement would have resulted in the creation of one or more specific cases 4.2.1.7 Fire fighting points (replaced by Evacuation and rescue points) For consecutive tunnels to be considered as two tunnels, the separation in open air shall be longer than 'the maximum length of the train' Clarification that it's the maximum length of the 'passenger train' that should be considered Freight trains carrying no passenger, they should not be considered for rules on evacuation.
 NEW 4.2.1.9.
-Electricity supply for emergency response services 4.2.1.10.
+Electricity supplyfor emergency response services 4.2.1.10.
 Reliability of electrical installations 4.2.1.11.
 Communication and lighting at switching locations Requirements formerly numbered 4.2.2.3, 4.2.2.5 and 4.2.2.1 in the TSI 2014 Requirements are moved from the chapter on the 'Energy' subsystem to the chapter on the 'Infrastructure' subsystem The assessment should rather be done by the NoBo for the subsystem Infrastructure and not Energy.
+Clarification

-Clarification 4.2.2.
-Subsystem Energy 4.2.2.1.
-Sectioning of contact line Requirement to to divide the energy supply system into sections of 5km The requirement is replaced by a possibility given to the IM to have such sections The requirement was too strict and, in many cases, not justified.
+Clause of the TSI Characteristics Evolution from the TSI 2014 Reason for the evolution Comment 4.2.2.1.
+Sectioning of contact line Requirement to to divide the energy supply system into sections of 5km The requirement is replaced by a possibility given to the IM to have such sections The requirement was too strictand, in many cases, not justified.
 Simplification for the applicants 4.4.
-Operating rules 1 4.4.2.
-Tunnel emergency plan Involvement of Railway Undertakings in the It is clarified that RUs shall be informed, and may be The requirement to involve RUs in the development of the plan Simplification for the IMs
+Operating rules 4.4.2.
+Tunnel emergency plan DELETED 4.8 Infrastructure and Rolling Stock registers Involvement of Railway Undertakings in the development of adaptation of the Emergency Plan It is clarified that RUs shall be informed, and may be involved in the development of the plan The paragraphs are removed The requirement to involve RUs in the development of the plan was too complex with many RUs to involve, not all known at the time of the development of the plan.
+No need to duplicate - registers are supported by their own regulations Simplification for the IMs nity and/or suitability for use of t he constituents and verificatio n of the subsystem DELETED 6.2.6 Assessment of operational rules This point is deleted No need to duplicate requirements that are specified in other texts